Holy Communion for the Sick

 The celebration begins with the Anointing Mass in St Mary’s Church at 11:00, during which the sick and elderly are able to receive the Sacrament of Anointing of the Sick.

 After Mass, there is complimentary Christmas lunch in St Mary’s School Hall.
-Students from our primary schools serve at tables and provide entertainment.
+Students from our primary schools provide entertainment.

 Transport to and from St Mary’s is provided by parish volunteers for those who require it.